-Becoming a volunteer is as easy as 1, 2, 3:
+Becoming a volunteer is as easy:

-3. Schedule a time to volunteer.
+2. Schedule a time to volunteer.

-Kitchen volunteers don’t need to be great cooks; simply take direction from our professionally trained chefs.
-You’ll join compassionate people in chopping vegetables, stirring sauces, mixing batter, baking cookies, and packaging meals.
+Project Angel Food’s kitchen is 80% volunteer-driven.
+Kitchen volunteers don’t need to be great cooks, simply take direction from our professionally trained chefs.
+You’ll join compassionate people in chopping vegetables, stirring sauces, mixing batter, baking cookies, and packaging the meals.

 We have shifts Sunday through Friday from 8:15 a.m.–Noon and 1–4 p.m.

 For the safety of all volunteers, staff and clients, all volunteers must have received a COVID-19 vaccination and be 14 years of age or older.
 Volunteers aged 14 or 15 years must be accompanied by a parent or guardian at all times.
 Volunteers aged 16 or 17 years must have a parent or guardian sign a liability waiver form.